Mario: Educational games

 Due to the popularity of the Super Mario series, various educational games starring the character were released and appealed to younger audiences.
 These games had little involvement from Nintendo, with the games releasing for the NES, Super Nintendo Entertainment System (SNES), and personal computers.
-The last of which in the genre to release was Mario Teaches Typing 2 in 1997 before the production of such games was discontinued.
+The last of the genres to release was Mario Teaches Typing 2 in 1997, before the production of such games was discontinued.

-Mario is Missing! is one of the only occasions where Mario himself was kidnapped and is rescued by another character.
+Mario is Missing! is one of the only occasions where Mario himself was kidnapped and rescued by another character.
 In the game, Mario and Luigi approach Bowser to stop his plans, but Mario is then captured; Luigi traverses real-world locations to follow after him, solving trivia along the way.
 A similar game was released without the help of Miyamoto, Mario's Time Machine, which starred Mario against Bowser instead.

-Mario's Game Gallery has the player competing against various card and board games against Mario.
+Mario's Game Gallery has the player competing in various card and board games against Mario.
 The game was Charles Martinet's first official voice acting role for Mario, one year prior to Super Mario 64.

-For Mario Teaches Typing, the head of Interplay Productions Brian Fargo saw the success of the typing game Mavis Beacon Teaches Typing, and knew a character like Mario as the teacher would be appealing.
+For Mario Teaches Typing, the head of Interplay Productions, Brian Fargo, saw the success of the typing game Mavis Beacon Teaches Typing, and knew a character like Mario as the teacher would be appealing.
 Pre-dating Mario's Game Gallery, Martinet did not voice Mario.
-After release, the concept was so successful, it began a negative relationship between Fargo Les Crane, the creator of Mavis Beacon Teaches Typing.
+After release, the concept was so successful, it began a negative relationship between Fargo and Les Crane, the creator of Mavis Beacon Teaches Typing.
 Mario Teaches Typing 2 was released in 1997, which Martinet voiced Mario for.
-When they were approved of creating Mario's Game Gallery, another Mario-themed education game also released that was of poor quality, so Miyamoto met with Fargo and halted production of any further education games using the character.
+When they were approved of creating Mario's Game Gallery, another Mario-themed education game was also released that was of poor quality, so Miyamoto met with Fargo and halted production of any further education games using the character.

 Cameos

-Apart from his platformer and spin-off game appearances, Mario has made guest appearances in non-Mario games, such as Mike Tyson's Punch-Out!! and Tennis where Mario is a referee, in Pac-Man Vs., he is the in-game announcer.
-Mario appears as a playable character in NBA Street V3 and SSX on Tour.
-He also appears as a playable character in Super Smash Bros. series.
-He makes countless cameo appearances in many forms in many games, such as portraits and statues in The Legend of Zelda: A Link to the Past, The Legend of Zelda: Ocarina of Time, and Metal Gear Solid: The Twin Snakes.
-On an ending screen that appears in the NES version of the video game Tetris, Mario appears with Luigi dancing to the music, which is a version from prelude to the opera Carmen.
-In that screen also appears Peach, Bowser and other Nintendo characters such as Link, Samus, Donkey Kong or Pit.
+Apart from his platformer and spin-off game appearances, Mario has made guest appearances in other Nintendo games, such as Mike Tyson's Punch-Out!! and Tennis (1984), where Mario is an umpire, in Pac-Man Vs., he is the in-game announcer.
+Mario appears alongside Pauline in a bonus segment in Pinball (1984).
+He also appears as a playable character in every installment of the Super Smash Bros. series.
+He makes countless cameo appearances in many forms in many games, such as portraits and statues in The Legend of Zelda: A Link to the Past, The Legend of Zelda: Majora's Mask, The Legend of Zelda: Ocarina of Time, Pilotwings 64, and Stunt Race FX.
+Mario has a cameo appearance in Donkey Kong Country 2: Diddy's Kong Quest, despite having next to no presence in the Donkey Kong Country subseries.
+He can be seen in a crowd along with Luigi in Kirby Super Star.
+On an ending screen that appears in Nintendo's NES version of the video game Tetris, Mario appears with Luigi dancing to the music, which is a version from prelude to the opera Carmen; Peach, Bowser and various Nintendo characters also appear.